ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Reverse Engineering/assembly/README.md

 	<+40>:	leave
 	<+41>:	ret
 ```
-The flag gets calculated by:
+According to the challenge, the flag gets calculated by:
 ```
 fun1(0x74,0x6f) + fun1(0x62,0x69)
 ```